SandraAdel/Object-Oriented-Computer-Game-Application/README.md

 The player's goal is to get to the last cell before anyone else.
 He also takes advantage of the special cells to boost his game and obstruct his opponents.
 The game ends when a player reaches the last cell.

-Detailed Description in Project "Phase1.PDF" and "Project Phase2.PDF" files
+Detailed Description in "Project Phase1.PDF" and "Project Phase2.PDF" files